 What sort of facilities does Shock have?

-Can a student not studying radio join Shock and get the training they need?
+Can a student not studying a media-related course join Shock and get the training they need?

 What have Shock members gone on to do?